NAME, DOMICILE, LEMMA AND DOCTRINE

 b.
 Must be able to read and write and could speak any dialect in the Philippines.

 d.
-Must be regular member of the Association for ten (10) years and had been officer for six (6) years in the Association.
+Must be regular member of an affiliated Center in good standing for ten (10) years and had been officer for six (6) years in the Association.

 e.
 Must be physically, mentally and morally fit to hold office.

 f.
 Must possess good moral character and has never been convicted of a crime involving moral turpitude and/or any other criminal offense.

 ELECTION OF OFFICERS OF BOARD OF DIRECTORS GENERAL

-Article 46 The election for new Board of Directors General shall take place during the holding of General Assembly on the third Saturday of the month of January each year.
-The seven (7) winning candidates, proclaimed by the Committee on Elections and the incumbent reckoned from 14 previously elected Directors General, shall in turn hold an election by secret ballot in order to elect from among themselves the President General, Vice –President General, Secretary General, Treasurer General, Press Relations Officer General, and Auditor General, One Director General of Mediums and Two Legal Advisers General shall be appointed by the Board of Directors General.
+Article 46 The election for new Board of Directors General shall take place during the holding of General Assembly on the third Saturday of the month of February each year.
+The ten (10) winning candidates, proclaimed by the Committee on Elections and the incumbent reckoned from nineteen (19) previously elected Directors General, shall in turn hold an election by secret ballot in order to elect from among themselves the President General, Vice-President General, Secretary General, Treasurer General, One Auditor General, Press Relations Officer General, and One Director General of Mediums and Two Legal Advisers General shall be appointed by the Board of Directors General.
 The remaining elected Directors General shall automatically be considered the members of the Board.

-ELECTION OF OFFICERS OF LOCAL CENTERS, PROVINCIAL AND REGIONAL COMMITTEE
+ELECTION OF OFFICERS OF LOCAL CENTERS, AREA AND DISTRICT COMMITTEE

-Article 47 The election of Local Board of Directors, Provincial Committees and Regional Committee shall be as follows:
+Article 47 The election of Local Board of Directors, Area Committees and District Committee shall be as follows:

 a.
 The election of officers Local Board of Directors of each Local Center affiliated with the Union shall take place on the Second Sunday of the month of October every three (3) years.
 Their elections shall be made known to the members of the Local Center and the result thereof shall be sent to the following: